A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Theoretical Results

 We recall that in this setting, at every episode $t\in[T]$, the constraint matrix $G_t$ is chosen adversarially.
 Instead, rewards $r_t$ can be sampled from a fixed distribution $\mathcal{R}$ or chosen adversarially.
 This case corresponds to the hardest scenario the learner can face.
 As stated in Section~\ref{sub:rho}, the treatment of this case requires a definition of $\rho$ stronger than that used in the stochastic constraint setting.
 Thanks to such a redefinition, it is possible to achieve guarantees on the cumulative constraint violation of the same order of those attainable in the stochastic setting, while obtaining at least a constant fraction of the optimal reward.
 Such a result can be achieved when Condition~\ref{ass:rhoassumption} holds.
 Notice that both sublinear cumulative regret and sublinear cumulative constraint violation cannot be achieved in our setting, as shown by \citet{Mannor}.

 The following theorem summarizes our result for the adversarial constraint setting.

 \begin{restatable}{theorem}{adversarialRegretViolation} In the adversarial constraint setting, when Condition~\ref{ass:rhoassumption} holds, the cumulative regret and constraint violations incurred by PDGD-OPS are upper bounded as follows.
-If the rewards are adversarial, then with probability at least $1-2\delta$ it holds:
+If the rewards are adversarial, then with probability at least $1-2\delta$ Algorithm~\ref{alg:PDGD-OPS} provides:

-if the rewards are stochastic, then with probability at least $1-3\delta$ it holds: In both cases, it holds:
+If the rewards are stochastic, then with probability at least $1-3\delta$ Algorithm~\ref{alg:PDGD-OPS} provides: